-Put your video i-Pod to work with Zilker Trek, a self-guided, multimedia tour of Zilker Park.
-Using free content, that you can download right here, trek the park and create your own nature journal and a natural sculpture.
+Put your smart phone or tablet to work with Zilker Trek, a self-guided, multimedia tour of Zilker Park.
+Using free content that you can download right here, trek the park and create your own nature journal and a natural sculpture.
 Take a few intense days or a come back again and again.
 It’s fun, creative, and you might even learn something along the way.
-Click below to get started.
+Click below to get started

 View the three introductory videos and review the map.
 Get started on your journey of discovery, science, art and inspiration.
 Note: The introductory videos can be completed anywhere in Zilker Park or at any place of your choosing.

 Search for wildlife at Barton Springs and record your findings in your field journal.
 For the full experience use a mask, fins and a snorkel to view underwater wildlife.
 A help sheet is provided to aid in your identification of fish and water birds.